(keep reading to learn what happened)

 Martin overhears this, and before he can be fired, he quits.

-So was the Purnima Kitchen Nightmares a long-term success?
-Keep reading our update to learn what happened next and if Dillons Lounge / Purnima is still open in 2023 and beyond.
+Keep reading our update to learn what happened next and if Dillons Lounge / Purnima is still open in 2025 and beyond.

 Purnima/Dillons Update - What Happened Next?